-While Leibniz’s entire intent was moving in this direction, Venice was moving to spread its monetary empire to colonize England as a new base for their bestial operation to bring an end to the Westphalian era and civilization itself; England, which incidentally served to define that very question for the future of Europe, and America.
+While Leibniz’s intent was moving in this direction, Venice was moving to spread its monetary empire to colonize England as a new base for their operations against the Westphalian era of the nation-state.

 This brings us to, now, to the heart of our tale.

-As the decade of the 1690’s came to a close, with England’s life blood being sucked dry, Leibniz reflected on the growing torrent of cultural decay of Sarpi’s spawned empiricism:
+As the decade of the 1690’s came to a close, with England’s life blood being sucked dry, Leibniz reflected on the growing torrent of cultural decay of empiricism:

-Patriots of nations don’t submit to a foreign empire so quickly, however, and despite the long corruption of England since the Venetian companies moved in under James I in 1603, the culture itself still had a kernel of sovereign impulse, led by patriots and collaborators of Leibniz, such as Robert Harley and Daniel Defoe.
-In 1691 they issued a plan to fight the speculative war debt being created by the imported Dutch finance, through a national land bank for development and regulation of interest rates to be in accord with the necessity of the physical economy.
+Patriots of nations do not submit to a foreign empire so quickly.
+Despite the process of corruption of England since the Venetian companies moved in under James I in 1603, the culture itself still had a sovereign impulse.
+This was led by patriots and collaborators of Leibniz, such as Robert Harley and Daniel Defoe.
+In 1691 they issued a plan to fight against the speculative war debt being created by the imported Dutch methods of finance: a national land bank for development, which would regulate interest rates in accord with the necessity of productive growth of domestic economy.

-This was a job for John Locke, the Junto’s main propagandist, having come over in Queen Mary’s baggage in 1688, after living in exile with his sponsor Cooper.
-After attempting to justify the Venetian coup with his treatises on government the previous year, he met Harley’s rational plan with his own sophistry, rehashing some economic arguments of the Venetian allied Salamancan school which he had plagiarized, such as Martin de Azpilcueta Navarro.
-Locke effectively said, “Your plan would upset the bestial society which the Venetians had run the whole operation of bringing Orange in the first place, and that would really cramp the style of their attempt to load debt and destruction upon Europe.”
-Thus lying, and saying anything necessary to get his point across, Locke attacked any government direction of the economy, control over currency, or any limit on interest rate to prevent speculation, arguing that the market sets the right value.
-“Things must be left to find their own price“, as the “natural interest” is set by an unknowable force.
-Money is money, Locke said, and can never be brought under control, just because I said so, and you are too confused by my sophistry to disagree.
+This was a job for John Locke, the Junto’s main propagandist, having come over with Queen Mary in 1688 after living in exile with his sponsor, Cooper.
+The previous year he had attempted to the Venetian coup with his treatises on government.
+Now he met Harley’s economic development plan with his own sophistry, rehashing economic arguments of the Venetian allied Salamancan school, such as Martin de Azpilcueta Navarro.
+As an employee of those who had run the coup, Locke wrote whatever was necessary to create a counter argument.
+He attacked any government direction of the economy, control over currency, or any limit on interest rates to prevent speculation, arguing that the market sets the right value.
+“Things must be left to find their own price," as the “natural interest” is set by an unknowable force.
+Locke was effectively saying, money is money, and can never be brought under control, because I said so, and you are too confused by my sophistry to disagree.

-In the face of all of this, some of the English patriots continued to fight, as parliamentarian Robert Price, rallied, “How can we hope for happy days in England when this great lord and other foreigners are in the English and also in the Dutch councils?...
+In the face of this, some of the English patriots continued to fight.
+Parliamentarian Robert Price rallied, “How can we hope for happy days in England when this great lord and other foreigners are in the English and also in the Dutch councils?...
 I foresee, that when we are reduced to extreme poverty, as now we are very near it, we are to be supplanted by our neighbors and become a colony of the Dutch.”

-By, 1697, a deliberately forced depression and credit crunch left England weakened and subdued for the Junto to then give the Bank a monopoly over all banking and the appointment of Montagu as Prime Minister.
-The financial takeover by Venice was complete, and the Parliament ruled the bank as the de facto government, as all policy making was absorbed into it.
+By, 1697, a deliberately forced depression and credit crunch left England weakened and subdued such that the Junto could then bestow upon the Bank a monopoly over all banking.
+To this was added the appointment of Montagu as Prime Minister.
+The financial takeover by the Venetian usury system was complete and the Parliament ruled the bank as the de facto government, as all policy making was absorbed into it.
 Montagu took a trip to Venice the next year, to report on the success of the operation.
-The nation of England, thrown into war and looted, was being successfully colonized just as the Netherlands had before.
+The nation of England, thrown into war and looted, was being colonized just as the Netherlands had before.

-However, unlike what the Venetian empiricists would have hoped, history is guided dynamically, and the idea behind the Westphalian system acted in ways beyond their comprehension, with a struggle ensuing, having far-reaching consequences.
+However, unlike what the Venetian empiricists would have hoped, history is guided dynamically, and the idea behind the Westphalian system acted in ways beyond their comprehension.
+A struggle ensued, with far-reaching consequences.

-Gottfried Leibniz had begun working for the Duke of Brunswick in the House of Hanover in 1680, recruiting his wife Sophie and her daughter Sophie Charlotte to his view, that only a movement of educated reason could defeat the arbitrary power of Venetian manipulated assemblies and rulers.
-In 1690, he had begun a history of Hanover for the Duke, gaining access to many libraries for his task; by 1692, Leibniz discovered a flank against Venice.
+Gottfried Leibniz had begun working for the Duke of Brunswick in the House of Hanover in 1680, recruiting his wife Sophie and her daughter Sophie Charlotte to his view that only a movement of educated reason could defeat the arbitrary power of manipulated assemblies and rulers.
+In 1690, he had begun a history of Hanover for the Duke, gaining access to many libraries for his task.
+By 1692, Leibniz discovered a flank against Venice.

-Leibniz demonstrated that Hanover, in which the House of Brunswick resided, was in fact next in line for the English succession, following Anne, daughter of James II.
-After organizing for his claim, his finding was made official in 1696, and by 1701 Robert Harley succeeded in getting the parliament to pass the Act of Settlement, guaranteeing this Hanoverian succession.
-To the European theater in the war against Venice’s takeover, when Queen Anne took the throne in 1702, this meant that Gottfried Leibniz, the renowned leader against empiricism and advocate and warrior of the Westphalian system, could be personally advising the head of state of England at any given time.
+Leibniz demonstrated that Hanover, in which the House of Brunswick resided, was in fact next in line for the English succession, following Anne, the daughter of James II.
+After organizing for his claim, his finding was made official in 1696.
+By 1701 Robert Harley succeeded in getting the parliament to pass the Act of Settlement, guaranteeing this Hanoverian succession.
+When Queen Anne took the throne in 1702, this signified for the European theater in the war against Venice, that Gottfried Leibniz, the renowned leader against empiricism and advocate of the Westphalian system, could be personally advising the head of state of England.

-On the opposing side, when Anne came to power, the Venetian Junto moved in to make her its tool, as William of Orange had been, and relations with Hanover where Leibniz was advising now Electress Sophie, were tightly controlled.21Her Husband, the Duke of Brunswick, had died in 1696, putting her next in line.
+On the opposing side, when Anne came to power, the Venetian Junto moved in to make her its tool, as William of Orange had been.
+Relations with Hanover where Leibniz was advising the now Electress Sophie, were tightly controlled.14Her Husband, the Duke of Brunswick, had died in 1696, putting her next in line.
 Things came to a head in 1705, when Leibniz and his circles conspired for a visit of Sophie to London, in order to directly influence Anne against the Junto.
-Montagu’s network blocked the action by means of an open letter circulated to embarrass Queen Anne and smear Leibniz’s name; and subsequently Montagu personally visited Hanover attempting to secure the crown for the Junto over Leibniz, in the case of Anne’s death.
+Montagu’s network blocked the action by means of an open letter circulated to embarrass Queen Anne and smear Leibniz’s name.
+Montagu subsequently made a personal visit to Hanover, attempting to secure the crown for the Junto over Leibniz, in the case of Anne’s death.

 The Junto, in a panic, pulled out all the stops.
 Montagu flagged his asset at the Mint, now President of Royal Society, Newton, and a proposal for a public defamation campaign against Leibniz was written out.
-John Churchill, head of the army in the ongoing war with France, and who had had the most control over the Queen, personally blackmailed her by threating resignation unless Harley was dismissed; the Queen submitted, Harley resigned, and the Venetian Junto subsequently filled every post in the cabinet.
-Having won the battle, the penned accusation of plagiarism against Leibniz was shelved for the time.22This was an accusation that Leibniz had not discovered the principle of the infinitesimal calculus but had taken it from Newton.
+At the same time, John Churchill, head of the army in the ongoing war with France and who had had the most control over the Queen, personally blackmailed her.
+Churchill threatened resignation unless Harley was dismissed.
+The Queen submitted, Harley resigned, and the Venetian Junto subsequently filled every post in the cabinet.
+Having won the battle, the penned accusation of plagiarism against Leibniz was shelved for the time.15This was an accusation that Leibniz had not discovered the principle of the infinitesimal calculus but had taken it from Newton.